Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 where $\omega_{O}=2\pi/$ year is the orbital frequency, $v_{O} \approx$ 29.8 km/s is the orbital speed of the Earth around the Sun, and $\cos \gamma \sim$ 0.51 is a numerical factor arising from the relative orientations of the orbital plane and the velocity of the Sun. $t_{0}$ represents the time when the velocity $v_{d}(t)$ is maximal (Earth's orbital velocity aligns maximally with the Sun's motion) and is the time at which the flux of dark matter would be largest.

-In the dark-matter rest frame, the maximum speed of the dark-matter is set approximately by galactic escape velocity.
+In the galactic rest frame, the maximum speed of the dark-matter is set approximately by galactic escape velocity.
 In the Milky Way, this escape velocity is $v_{\rm esc}=544$ km/sec.
 Then, in the rest frame of the detector, the maximum speed is $\sim v_{\rm esc}+v_{d}(t)$.
 From equation (\ref{eq:disprel_nonrelativistic}), this corresponds to a dark-matter-signal bandwidth of

 We thus expect a $\sim 7.6\%$ peak-to-peak variation in signal bandwidth.
-At time $t=t_{0}$, the bandwidth of the distribution is largest, owing to the largest detector velocity in the galactic frame and the consequent largest maximum speed $\sim v_{\rm esc}+v_{d}(t_{0})$ for dark-matter particles in the detector frame.
+At time $t=t_{0}$, the bandwidth is largest, owing to the largest maximum speed $\sim v_{\rm esc}+v_{d}(t_{0})$ for dark-matter particles in the detector frame.
 The width is smallest 1/2 year later, owing to the smallest maximum speed.

 If we detect a signal in a receiver, we may monitor it over the course of one year.
 If the signal does indeed represent dark matter, we should observe an approximately sinusoidal variation in bandwidth.